 Each Strategic Program establishes a "reserve" deposit account with the Company.
-The agreements generally require that the deposit reserve account balance does not fall below the dollar amount of the total loans outstanding currently held by the Company for the specific Strategic Program.
-If necessary, the Company has the right to withdraw amounts from the reserve account to fulfill loan purchaser obligations created under the program agreements.
-Total cash held in reserve by Strategic Programs at the Company at March 31, 2022 and December 31, 2021, was \$50.8 million and \$39.6 million, respectively.
+The agreements generally require that the deposit reserve account balance, along with any other collateral, does not fall below the dollar amount of the total loans held-for-sale outstanding currently held by the Company for the specific Strategic Program.
+Collateral may include deposits held at the Bank, at another institution where the Bank has control of the account or a combination of deposits and other vehicles such as letters of credit.
+If necessary, the Company has the right to withdraw amounts from these sources to fulfill loan purchaser obligations created under the program agreements.
+Total cash held in reserve by Strategic Programs at the Company at September 30, 2022 and December 31, 2021, was \$23.6 million and \$39.6 million, respectively.

-Strategic Program loans retained and held-for-sale as of March 31, 2022 and December 31, 2021, are summarized as follows:
+Strategic Program loans retained and held-for-sale as of September 30, 2022 and December 31, 2021, are summarized as follows:

-(\$ in thousands) M cember 31, 2021 Retained Strategic Program loans \$ 28,014 \$ 25,102 Strategic Program loans held-for-sale 73,805 60,748 Total Strategic Program loans \$ 101,819 \$ 85,850
+Sept ember 30, 2022 December 31, 2021 (\$ in thousands) Retained Strategic Program loans \$ 26,684 \$ 25,102 Strategic Program loans held-for-sale 43,606 60,748 Total Strategic Program loans \$ 70,290 \$ 85,850